Hire a Traffic Attorney to Fight Speeding Tickets in Illinois

 50 ÷ 1.466 = 34.1 mph

 If the calculation from the testimony does not match the speed recorded in the violation, it may help your case and cause a judge to rule in your favor.
-Additionally, in states that allow tickets to be issued based on perception, your attorney can explain why it was necessary to drive over the posted speed limit.
+Additionally, if the ticket was issued based on the officer's perception, your attorney can explain why it was necessary to drive over the posted speed limit.
 For example, you may have accelerated momentarily to pass a reckless driver.
 Your attorney will challenge every angle of visual perception evidence and defend the decisions you made while driving.

 Challenging Speed Monitoring Equipment Readings

-If radar or laser equipment is the method chosen, your attorney may challenge the accuracy of the reading.
+If radar or laser equipment is the method used to determine your speed, your attorney may challenge the accuracy of the reading.
 Even if a combination of estimation and speed monitoring devices were used, it is still possible to challenge the accuracy of the operation of the equipment or the equipment itself.
-All equipment must be properly calibrated as prescribed and officers must attend training on the proper usage of such equipment.
+All equipment must be properly calibrated as prescribed, and officers must attend training on the proper usage of such equipment.
 Your attorney may ask for proof of calibration and training.

 Also, consider that speed monitoring equipment such as radar guns are subject to error because the radar waves may spread and capture the speed of other vehicles or be distorted by surrounding objects.
 This is why it is important to have a detailed account of the conditions and pictures of the scene.

 Taking Advantage of Time Constraints